thegreathowdini/mh/README.md

 ![antibot](img/antibot.png)

 You can run autohunt in silent mode with -S, in which the KR image isn't opened automatically.
-Or, you can run autohunt in bypass mode, in which autohunt simply reports whether KR is active, but runs as usual even if it is.
+Or, you can run autohunt in bypass mode with -b, in which autohunt simply reports whether KR is active, but runs as usual even if it is.
 If you notice that KR is active, you can resolve it via [mhconsole](#mhconsole).

 ### Cycles
 Running autohunt with one of the preset cycles will automate some game actions that might be taken between horns, usually according to the requirements of a quest.
 Choose the cycle with -C; and if there are options for that cycle, set them with -z.
 To see the options for each, run autohunt with 'list' as the -C value--autohunt will print the options and quit.